spandana-cirimoni/DistributedSystems_RMI/README.md

-# java RMI Distributed Computing Environment
+# Java RMI Distributed Computing Environment

 This project is a Java Remote Method Invocation (RMI) implementation of a distributed computing environment.
 The system consists of a server and multiple clients, each representing a process (P0, P1, P2, P3).
 The objective is to showcase the principles of remote method invocations, logical clocks, and clock drifts in a distributed-object computing model.